vegaprotocol/specs/protocol/0084-VDPR-volume_discount_program.md

 - `volumeDiscountProgram.maxBenefitTiers` - limits the maximum number of [benefit tiers](#governance-proposals) which can be specified as part of a volume discount program
 - `volumeDiscountProgram.maxVolumeDiscountFactor` - limits the maximum volume discount factor which can be specified as part of a volume discount program

+Note, if any of the above mentioned network parameters are updated whilst a volume discount program is active, the active program will not be affected in anyway even if the active program breaches the new network parameter value.
+The new network parameter value however will be checked on any future [volume discount program proposals](#governance-proposals).

+If the community wish to update the volume discount program limits **and** apply these to the existing program, they can do so by first updating the network parameters and then submitting a proposal to update the program (adhering to the new limits).

 ## Governance proposals

 Enabling or changing the terms of the volume discount program can be proposed via governance.
 As part of the proposal, the proposer specifies the following fields: